-Everyone wants to get a good deal and musicians are almost always asked to reduce their fee.
+Everyone wants to get a good deal.
+Musicians are almost always asked to reduce their fee.
 Because we love the music we play, it seems like we’re getting paid for having fun.
-That’s true in a way, but it also belies everything that’s involved in putting together and delivering the right music for the event.
+That’s true in a way.
+But, it takes work to deliver the right music for your event.

-While the fee may seem high on first blush, when all the factors are taken into account.
-There are a number of ‘hard’ and ‘soft’ considerations which go into each performance which include:
+While the fee may seem high on first blush, when all the factors are taken into account our payment often falls below minimum wage.

 - Cost of instruments, gear, wardrobe, sound equipment etc.

-- Wear and tear on instruments and other equipment
+- Wear and tear on instruments, clothing and other equipment

 - Monetary cost of instruction and dedication in time for practicing and honing skills

-There’s a lot of behind the scene and time required and the fee represents but a small fraction of the work, and energy required in bringing a quality musical program to any event.
+There is a lot of work, and energy required in bringing a quality musical program to your event.